elnfarr/Algebraic-Goemetry-of-Small-CRN/README.md

 When completed, you will have a list of the CRNs and their steady-state equations using random (non-zero) fixed reaction rates.
 With these equations one can then graph their varieties and determine the shape of their PSSVs.

+We also provide the PSSV information computed using these functions in the 2S2R computational data file.

 Example: